bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 A data dictionary CSV file contains a header record plus _one record for each of the target datafile's fields_.
 Since the target datafile's fields are in columns, this means a record in a data dictionary essentially describes a column in the target data file.
 Thus, if the target datafile has five columns in it, the data dictionary will contain _six_ records – one header record plus five non-header records that describe the five datafile fields.

  Each data dictionary record describes the particular features, or attributes, of the target datafile field that it represents.
 For example, taking the `PartId` field in the above datafile, the data dictionary would describe this field as having an identifier of `PartId`, having field-values that have a datatype of `string` and a pattern of `^[NP](\d+)$`, and requiring a non-blank value.

+Each record in a data dictionary has the same number of fields.
+In other words, each record has the same length, or each row the same number of columns.

 ### Data Dictionary Row Ordering